dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

 We'll add any notes we have about your sprint to this `review/README.md` file.
 Then will save it, stage it, commit it, and push it to our forked copy of your repository.

 Finally, we'll go to GitHub and will create a pull request for you.
 You should get notification that a pull request is waiting.
 You can merge the pull request into your repository (or just follow the link to our forked copy and read it there).

-# Empathy reflection workflow

-Your empathy reflections are private to the outside world.

-1. Go to https://github.com/dev-academy-phase0/YourCohortName-YourCohortYear-ee E.g. https://github.com/dev-academy-phase0/kakapo-2015-ee
-2. Clone the repo to your machine
-3. `cd` into the repo
-4. Make a branch with your name `git checkout -b <your GitHub name>`.
-Be sure to replace `<your GitHub name>` with *your* GitHub name!
-5. Write some reflections
-6. Commit your changes
-7. Push changes to your branch on the remote (GitHub)
-   - The first time, use `git push --set-upstream origin <your GitHub name>`
-   - thereafter, git knows where you want to push - `git push` is sufficient.
-8. Repeat steps 5 - 7 until you've finished reflecting
-9. Create a pull request - go back to [https://github.com/dev-academy-phase0/kakapo-2015-ee](https://github.com/dev-academy-phase0/kakapo-2015-ee) and submit a pull request from your branch to master. many ways to do this, ask if you're stuck.